GoogleChromeLabs/idlize/docs/IdleQueue.md

         </li>
       </ul>
       <p>Adds a task to the end of the queue and schedules the queue to be run when next idle (if not already scheduled).</p>
-      <p>The the tasks is run, it's invoked with an object containing the following properties:</p>
+      <p>When the task is run, it's invoked with an object containing the following properties:</p>
       <ul>
         <li><code>time</code>: <em>(number)</em>
           The time (epoch time in milliseconds) when the task was added to the queue.